gwen-interpreter/gwen-web/README.md

 ------------
 Gwen web is an engine which allows teams to automate web browsers using language instead of code.
-It aims to bring an interactive capability to automation testing by providing users with an approach to verify commands and debug tests before committing them to an automation cycle.
+It aims to bring an interactive capability to automation testing by providing users with an ability to verify commands and debug tests before committing them to an automation cycle.

-Once the tests have been confirmed and committed, gwen web is able to either run the tests sequentially alternatively in parallel.
-In addition gwen web is able to target specific browsers including Firefox, Chrome, IE and Safari.
+Once the tests have been confirmed, gwen web is able to run the tests sequentially or in parallel.  gwen web can be used to target different types of browsers including Firefox, Chrome, IE and Safari.

 Finally gwen web will create a summary report detailing the status of each test (passed and failed), the time taken to execute each step, screenshots